IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 > Command Palette alternative: `Start Fabric Runtime`

-That's all you need to do in this step, so if you're in a rush, but whilst you're waiting for local_fabric to start up, let's learn a little more about what it comprises.
+That's all you need to do in this step, so if you're in a rush, but whilst you're waiting for Local Fabric to start up, let's learn a little more about what it comprises.

 We won't go into _too_ much detail in this tutorial, but here are a few handy facts to know: